-An ankle sprain refers to tearing of the ligaments of the ankle.
+An ankle sprain refers to the tearing of the ligaments of the ankle.
 The most common ankle sprain occurs on the lateral or outside part of the ankle.
-This is an extremely common injury which affects many people during a wide variety of activities.
+This is an extremely common injury that affects many people during a wide variety of activities.
 It can happen in the setting of an ankle fracture (i.e. when the bones of the ankle also break).
 Most commonly, however, it occurs in isolation.

 Causes of ankle sprain

 Any movement that suddenly twists the foot beyond the natural range of motion can cause an ankle sprain such as:

 - Landing wrong when jumping or running on to an uneven surface.